-Works for Results, Not Time
+An Extraordinary Employee Works for Results, Not Time

 We all know individuals whose focus at work is putting in their time.
 They clock in from 8:00 AM to 5:00 PM daily; make sure they take every break, watch the clock until closing time, clock out, and go home.
-This becomes their routine, every day punching the clock, putting in their time for pay.
+Now, this becomes their routine, every day punching the clock, putting in their time for pay.

-Extraordinary employees don’t work for the time, they work to add value to the organization.
+Extraordinary employees don’t work for the time; they work to add value to the organization.
 They understand the job expectations and continually make an impact, striving to not only meet expectations but to exceed them.
 These employees work to make a difference for their employer and their customers.

-Makes Things Happen
+They Make Things Happen

-Let’s face it, the workplace like life is full of surprises and challenges.
-Some employees respond to challenges, acting like victims or blaming others.
+Let’s face it; the workplace like life is full of surprises and challenges.
+Some employees respond to challenges, acting like victims, or blaming others.
 They get frustrated and let someone else fix things.
-In many instances they go into autopilot; reacting emotionally — living in a way that they let things happen to them, then enjoy complaining and whining about it.
-Some are quick to judge, are critical, and negative about changes in their environment.
+In many instances, they go into autopilot, reacting emotionally — living in a way that they let things happen to them, then enjoy complaining and whining about it.
+Some are quick to judge, are critical, and cynical about changes in their environment.
 They respond to workplace challenges, surprises, and change by choosing a positive, productive reaction.
 They consciously take control over what happens by choosing their response.
 They cause positive things to happen, rather than be an effect of things going on around them.
 They are happy, creative, and responsible, always focusing on the overall best outcome for the company and its team members.
 They make good things happen!

 Knows the Score

-Focused, Organized, and Efficient
+Extraordinary Employee’s are Focused, Organized, and Efficient

 Do you know employees who are scattered, disorganized, and seem to waste a lot of time doing trivial things?
 Some operate reactively, waiting for a new fire to dictate their next priority or work task.
-Others spend a great deal of time doing personal stuff on the job like texting, instant messaging, banking, email, Facebook, etc. They are skilled at moving through the details of their job, identifying critical information and organizing their workflow into efficient systems.
+Others spend a great deal of time doing personal stuff on the job like texting, instant messaging, banking, email, Facebook, etc. They are skilled at moving through the details of their job, identifying critical information, and organizing their workflow into efficient systems.
 They crank out work using the best methods while striving for new improvements.
 They keep their work time and personal life separate, staying focused at work, not wasting time.
-Their work is organized in a way that keeps them proactively focused and efficient, not firefighters.
+Their work arranged in a way that keeps them proactively focused and efficient, not firefighters.

 Shows up Big – Is Engaged and Motivated.
 Some employees are motivated as long as a supervisor is present; there is a new incentive carrot, a threat of punishment, or something in it for them.
 Extraordinary employees are self-motivated without external influence.
-They love their job, care about the company’s success, are committed, and go the extra mile because they really care.
-It’s not just what they want, it’s who they are.
+They love their job, care about the company’s success, are committed, and go the extra mile because they care.
+It’s not just what they want, and it’s who they are.
 These employees don’t just go through the motions; they show up big, actively making a difference with passion and enthusiasm.
 They volunteer for assignments, offer suggestions, develop new improvements, perform extra tasks without being asked, and always give 110% effort.

 Selfless Team Player & Service-Oriented

 Do employees at your office focus on making themselves look good or only do things that have something in it for them?
 Do they help other team members or departments?
 They are not just in it for themselves; they care about the company, their team, team members, and their customers.
-These employees can take a lead or follower role within a team, as appropriate for the overall success of the group.
+These employees can take the lead or follower role within an organization, as appropriate for the overall success of the group.
 They define success as a “we” rather than a “me” issue.
 Working as a team player, they inspire and promote shared values to focus the team in the same direction.
 They keep others informed of relevant information, as needed, cooperate well with other departments, and assist with the best outcome for the group.

 Besides being a team player, extraordinary employees know their customers, internally and externally.
 They are relentless in making sure they understand what’s important to them and meet or exceed expectations.
-They make realistic commitments and ensure they are met.
-They return calls and emails promptly, always following through doing what is right for their customers and the team.
+They make realistic commitments and ensure they return calls and emails promptly, always following through doing what is right for their customers and the team.